asetalias/blog/content/post/GSOC_AMA_report.md

 AMA (Ask Me Anything) sessions from the very beginning, have been completely open with people coming from together to help, mentor and participate in the program resulting in a nine times the selection this year compared to last 3 years!
 This was only possible because of our beliefs, teamwork and true hard work.

-> Be the change you want to see in the world or atleast try...
+> Be the change you want to see in the world or at least try...

 ## Activities Related to GSoC done by ALiAS: